-- If you want to only turn comments off for certain posts, go to the post's page and at the bottom of the page under Discussion, uncheck Allow Comments.
-Don't see a Discussion box?
-Click the Screen Options Tab at the top right of the screen and check the box to the left of discussion.
+- If you want to only turn comments off for certain posts, go to the post's page and in the right post sidebar, page to Discussion, uncheck Allow Comments.

-- If you are on a framework like Genesis, there are also global commenting settings (Genesis > Theme Settings) to turn comments on or off for your theme.
+- If you are on a framework like Genesis, there are also global commenting settings (Appearance > Customize > Theme Settings > Comments and Trackbacks) to turn comments on or off for your theme.

 Once you have your settings in place, next comes how to remove all those old comments on your site?
 This too is something that is easy for your to do yourself.